RDA-DMP-Common/user-stories/README.md

 - *As a < stakeholder >, I want < some goal > so that < some reason >.*

 For example:
-- *As a researcher, I want to inform repository operator on the amount of data in the planning phase, so that they confirm that this is possible.*
+- *As a researcher, I want to inform repository operator on the amount of data in the planning phase, so that they confirm that they will accept later my submission.*

+- *As a researcher, I want to inform repository operator on the amount of data in the planning phase, so that they provide information on costs.*

 - *As a researcher, I want to inform funders that data is available in an open access repository, so that I can receive my last grant payment.*